szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 This component rebalances Deva and Planetar summons to make them more balanced choices relative to each other.

-- **Devas**: Are now permanently hasted and can cast their spells instantly, bringing them more in line with Planetars.
+- **Devas**: Now permanently hasted and can cast their spells instantly, bringing them more in line with Planetars.
 - **Planetars**: Their powerful vorpal hit is removed to reduce cheese.
 Instead, their attacks are reworked:
   - Considered a +5 weapon for THAC0 and what it can hit.
   - 20% chance to cast Dispel Magic at level 25 on hit.